oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/Architecture_Guide.md

 - Monitor OCI service incidents and action required from OCI maintenance by subscribing to Console Announcements
 - Monitor Cloud Guard status (e.g. problemthresholdreached) by subscribing Cloud Guard events
 - Monitor VSS and Cloud Guard detected problem by subscribing Cloud Guard events
-- Enable metrics-based monitoring of Network, Security, Logging and Workload compartments by creating sample alarm rules for the deployed service metrics namespaces
+- Enable metrics-based monitoring of Network, Security, Logging and Workload compartments by creating sample alarm rules for the deployed service metrics namespaces.

+**Bastion**

+OCI Bastions provides restricted and time-limited access to target resources that don't have public endpoints, letting authorized users connect from specific IP addresses to target resources using Secure Shell (SSH) sessions.
+This Landing Zone deployment will also include the OCI Bastion service which allows privileged users to connect from specified IP Addresses to target resources over Secure Shell (SSH).
+When connected via Bastion, users can interact with the target OCI resource by using any software or protocol supported by SSH.
+For example, you can use the Remote Desktop Protocol (RDP) to connect to a Windows host or use Oracle Net Services to connect to a database.
+The Bastion Service is associated with a single VCN and there is a limit of 5 Bastions per region.

+For more information, please see [OCI Bastion](https://docs.oracle.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm).

 **Policies and workload group**